bilal-fazlani/ExcelToSqlScripts/README.md

 This small command line tool to help you convert data of excel files into insert statements in SQL syntax.

 1. Navigate to [dotnet core website](https://www.microsoft.com/net/core) and follow instructions to install dotnet core
-2. Download [lates binaries](https://github.com/bilal-fazlani/ExcelToSqlScripts/releases/latest) of this tool
+2. `dotnet tool install -g ExcelToSQLScripts.Console`
-3. Extract zip and navigate to extracted folder
+3. `excel2sql --help`

-4. Run `dotnet ExcelToSQLScripts.Console.dll --help`
+Note: Ensure that you have `~/.dotnet/tools` path added in your $PATH variable

 # Generating SQL scripts